instagram | facebook | teog.ngo | clip

 During our first expedition in April 2014 we investigated several suitable locations suitable for the construction of a water supply.
 Thereby, one location on a hillside appeared to be specifically suitable for the construction of sand storage dams.
 In September 2015 the reconditioning of a borehole resulted in a temporary relieve of the water scarcity.
 The long term goal however is the construction of a sand storage dam to ensure a safe and sustainable water supply.
-The planned dam will be therefore approximately 8 meters high and have a sufficient water reservoir for a yearlong water supply of the village.
+The dam will reach approximately 8 meters height and have a sufficient water reservoir for a yearlong water supply of the village.
 The construction of the infrastructure is accompanied by an intense knowledge exchange between local and German engineers and students as well as a wide range of workshops in the field of water, sanitation and hygiene for the local community.
-It is also them who perform the actual construction work together with the local engineers.
+It is them who perform the actual construction work together with the local engineers.

 The start of the construction work was at the beginning of 2017, since then the construction continues step by step with every rain event.
 While the work for the wing walls will most likely be finished within summer 2019, the construction period for the centre part is highly dependent on rainfall and will last approximately until summer 2022.
 Thanks to the innovative construction method a maximum efficiency and longevity is reached.
 At the same time the dam is also already now functionally, though with less steps respectively, and providing an increasingly important contribution to the water supply of the community.